Frequently Asked Questions

 People from low-middle income countries will be prioritized

-In order to apply for a scholarship, you must mention this in your motivation letter and send us a separate email at This email address is being protected from spambots.
-You need JavaScript enabled to view it. including:
+In order to apply for a scholarship, you must mention this in your motivation letter and send us a separate email via our contact form including:

-2 letters of reference confirming you meet one or all the requirements referred to above and the need for a scholarship.
+A letter explaining the need for a scholarship and 2 references confirming you meet one or all the requirements referred to above.

 What is the tuition fee and are there any discounts?